petk/php-build-system/docs/cmake/introduction.md

 add_subdirectory(subdirectory)
 ```

-This allows you to break down complex configurations into manageable components.
+This allows breaking down complex configurations into manageable components.

 ## 3. CMake syntax

 ### 3.1.
 Variables

 In CMake, variables are essential for storing and manipulating data throughout
-your project's configuration and build processes.
+the project's configuration and build processes.
 They play a pivotal role in
 customizing builds and managing project-specific settings.
 Variable names are
 case-sensitive.

 #### 3.1.1.
 Setting variables

-Variables are set using the `set()` command, where you assign a value to a
+Variables are set using the `set()` command, where a value is assigned to a
 variable:

 ```cmake